parrt/msds692/hw/recommender.md

 **Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!**  Our script reads your IP.txt file with:
  `with open("IP.txt") as f: host = f.read().strip()`

 The starterkit has `localhost:5000` in it so you can test locally before deploying to your server.
+You must replace `localhost` with the **public** IP address of your server.

 It also reads some pickled "truth" data structures that encode the articles from my solution's web server.
 That data was generated with [pickle_truth.py](https://github.com/parrt/msds692/blob/master/hw/code/recommender/pickle_truth.py).